 In 1988 radio carbon testing dated the Shroud to the Middle Ages (1260-1390).
 However, the part of the cloth used for testing was a repaired patch and not original.

-To this day, no one can say how the image of the wounded man could have been formed.
+To this day, no one can say how the image of the crucified man could have been formed.
 Believers say the image was imprinted on the cloth by radiation from the resurrection.
 I think the image along with the history of this cloth make it the most amazing artifact in the world.

 Here’s a talk from a Catholic scientist.